cjus/node-neo4j-presentation/presentation/readme.md

 ## Graphs revealed

-Graph diagrams came about as a side effect of a leisurely pursuit of [Leonard Euler](https://en.m.wikipedia.org/wiki/Leonhard_Euler) a Swiss-born mathematician who is widely regarded as the most prolific mathematician of all time.
+Graph diagrams came about as a leisurely pursuit of [Leonard Euler](https://en.m.wikipedia.org/wiki/Leonhard_Euler) a Swiss-born mathematician who is widely regarded as the most prolific mathematician of all time.

 <img src="Leonhard_Euler.jpg" width="200"/>

-In 1736, from his home in Saint Petersburg, Euler turned his attention to a puzzle which was proposed by the people in the nearby town of Königsberg - which is now the Russian city of Kaliningrad.
+In 1736, from his home in Saint Petersburg, Euler turned his attention to a puzzle which was proposed by the people of the nearby town of Königsberg - which is now the Russian city of Kaliningrad.
 During a time of great prosperity, the people of Königsberg constructed seven bridges across the Pregel River to connect two islands to the surrounding landscape.

 The town's people pondered whether it was possible to cross the seven bridges without crossing one twice.